frontarm/react-firebase-bacon/README.md

 Each branch within this repository contains code for one or more steps within the course.
 [See an outline and installation instructions at the master branch &raquo;](https://github.com/frontarm/react-firebase-bacon)

-Step 064 - Development, staging, production
+Step 06x - Rest API
 --------

-This step makes the following changes:

-- Adds a dependency on [env-cmd](https://www.npmjs.com/package/env-cmd).
-- Splits the `build` script in `package.json` into two versions: one for your staging build, and one for a production build.

-Related lessons:

-- *TODO*
+This extra step contains the code for the REST API used earlier in the course.
+It's built with Firebase functions, using the same code as your actions.

 License